There’s a saying in recovery circles that “a grateful addict will never use,” and if any holiday is tailor-made for gratitude, it’s Thanksgiving.

 If there’s one thing recovery teaches, however, it’s the emphasis on spirituality over materialism.
 Many of us started out before addiction and alcoholism took hold with a lot of material possessions, and while recovery doesn’t promise to return any of them, those who walk the walk as well as talk the talk find that material blessings do show up.
 That matters little, however, when you’re broke and feeling guilty because the first holiday season of your sobriety, in which you’re present and accounted for and a willing participant, is one during which you’re also a pauper.

 Don’t let those thoughts consume you.
 In fact, look for other ways to give of yourself that don’t necessarily have to come from your wallet:

 - Be present.
-For many of us, the most important commodity we possess is our time, and when you give that, you’re giving something valuable.
-Whether it’s showing up early to help with the cooking, doing the dishes afterward or just sitting and talking with grandma, you’re a part of instead of apart from.
+For many of us, the most important commodity we possess is our time; when you give that, you’re giving something valuable.
+Whether it’s showing up early to help with the cooking, doing the dishes afterward, or just sitting and talking with grandma, you’re a part of instead of apart from.

 Of course, the most important gift you can give is yourself — a clean and sober you is most likely something your loved ones have prayed long and hard for, and the best “gift” you can give them is to continue to do well, whether it’s your first Thanksgiving in recovery or June 23.
 That means going to meetings, working with your sponsor, and continuing the healing process through your recovery program.
 That’s what they want, and it’s hopefully what you want — and it’s attainable with the honesty, open-mindedness, and willingness you have, thanks to the new way of life that you’ve found.